 Knocking is quite strong.
 The castles had thick walls, sometimes 2-3 meters thick.
 And a large area.
 And no doorbell.
 A visitor had to make themselves audible KNOCKING very hard, in order that the knocking reached the room where the resident lived.
 The sound had to move about 10 meters through thick walls.
 One kept knocking until the castle door was opened.
 KNOCKING means shouting?
 Very definitely not!
 God lives in Heaven, the universe is many light years in size.
-Screaming silences after several (tens of) meters.
-A sound system reaches some tens of meters.
+Screaming carries several (tens of) meters.
+After tens of meters, the sound is completely silenced out.
 So speak normally.
 The Holy Spirit lives in the believer, which carries your prayer to God Who is in Heaven.
 It does not concern the praying, searching and knocking.
 The performance which the believer carries out, on which basis God answers.
 It concerns the perseverance to find the Kingdom of God and God's will.

 Verses 9-10 An earthly father gives the good to his child.
-When a child asks something in ignorance, the father gives the good.
+When a child asks something in ignorance, the father gives good things (and not the bad which the child asked in his ignorance).
 However the believer must be careful, if a believer persists in asking, God might grant it (bad).
 Therefore, the addition "thy will be done" shall be added.
 With stone is meant the inedible, unusable.
 With serpent something dangerous or harmful.

 As an earthly father (although naturally sinful and bad) already gives the good to his child, the more God, the Father, wishes to give the good thing to his child, the believer.
 Provided the believer asks for it.